mattjmeier/genbank-holiday-card/README.md

 ## Rationale

 I built this as a highly over-engineered solution to making Christmas cards to match the [3D printed DNA molecules](https://makerworld.com/en/models/570981-dna-model-adenine-thymine-cytosine-guanine) I made for my lab.
+I did not create that model, only printed it.

 ![3D Printed DNA GIF](dna.gif)